FAQ and Support Information

 Q1- What is 3D?

 A- 3D is the perception of depth.
 In real life, the perception of depth occurs because your eyes see the world from two slightly different points of view.
 In artificial 3D, cameras or other capturing devices produce two or more points of view, usually simultaneously, that allow for perception of depth.
 This often requires a special viewing apparatus.
-Lenticular 3D, however, allows for the 3D effect without a viewing apparatus.
-The 3D services we provide are lenticular.
+However, lenticular 3D prints allow for the 3D effect to be seen without a viewing apparatus.
+Most of the 3D services we provide are lenticular related from making lenticular prints from your own files to selling Famous Art conversions and vintage historical lenticular prints from our Gallery.

 Q2- What is lenticular?

 A- Lenticular 3D is a format that does not require the use of glasses (red/blue anaglyph) or other viewing devices that nearly all other 3D requires.
 It is created by the use of a multi-lens plastic surface with an interlaced, multiple points of view image underneath.
-Our lenticular lens for consumer 3D cameras is 179 lenses per inch.
-Another advantage of lenticular technology is the ability of the lens to support animation pictures on a flat surface.
-This is illustrated in Snap3D's line of animation business cards which are on 100 LPI lens.
-We have 75 LPI for our postcards and bookmarks.
+Our lenticular lens from consumer 3D cameras is 179 lenses per inch and 60 LPI or 20 LPI for larger prints.
+Another advantage of lenticular technology is the ability of the lens to support animation pictures.
+This is illustrated in Snap3D's line of animation business cards which are on 100 LPI lens or personal animations which are on the 179 LPI.
+You can order a sample of this if you want to see what it looks like.
+See our Sample Kit page.
+We have 75 LPI for our commercial laminated postcards and bookmarks.

 Q3-Why would I want to have a 3D picture?

-A- 3D pictures allow us to view the world as we see it naturally.
-A regular flat photo is a less realistic representation because it lacks the depth our eyes normally perceive.
+A- 3D or animation pictures allow us to view the world as we see it naturally.
+A regular flat photo is a less realistic representation than 3D because it lacks the depth our eyes normally perceive.
+An animation print provides a fun and pleasing device that moves and shows motion when you tilt the print in your hand or walk by it.

 Q4- How old is 3D photography?